 The Company owned a fifty percent interest in a joint venture with THQ Inc. ("THQ"), which developed, published and distributed interactive entertainment software for the leading hardware game platforms in the home video game market.
-Pursuant to a Settlement Agreement and Mutual Release (the "Agreement") dated December 22, 2009, the joint venture was terminated on December 31, 2009 and THQ is obligated to pay the Company fixed payments in the aggregate amount of \$20.0 million, to be paid in installments of \$6.0 million on each of June 30, 2010 (payment received in June 2011) and \$4.0 million on each of June 30, 2012 and 2013 which the Company will record as income on a cash basis when received, as the Company cannot reasonably assure its collectability.
-Pursuant to an amendment to the Agreement, the 2012 installment is to be paid \$2.0 million on June 20, 2012 (payment received in June 2012) and \$1.0 million plus accrued interest of 5% per annum on each of August 30, 2012 (payment received in August 2012) and October 30, 2012 (payment received in October 2012) and the 2013 installment was to be paid in ten equal monthly non-interest bearing installments of \$0.4 million commencing on February 28, 2013.
+Pursuant to a Settlement Agreement and Mutual Release (the "Agreement") dated December 22, 2009, the joint venture was terminated on December 31, 2009 and THQ was obligated to pay the Company fixed payments in the aggregate amount of \$20.0 million, to be paid in installments of \$6.0 million on each of June 30, 2010 (payment received in June 2011) and \$4.0 million on each of June 30, 2012 and 2013 which the Company recorded as income on a cash basis when received, as the Company could not reasonably assure its collectability.
+Pursuant to an amendment to the Agreement, the 2012 installment was to be paid \$2.0 million on June 20, 2012 (payment received in June 2012) and \$1.0 million plus accrued interest of 5% per annum on each of August 30, 2012 (payment received in August 2012) and October 30, 2012 (payment received in October 2012) and the 2013 installment was to be paid in ten equal monthly non-interest bearing installments of \$0.4 million commencing on February 28, 2013.
 On December 19, 2012, THQ filed voluntary petitions under Chapter 11 of the U.S. Bankruptcy Court, and on January 24, 2013 the US Bankruptcy Court approved the sale of most of THQ's assets to multiple buyers.
-Given that the final payment received from THQ (in October 2012) was within 90 days of their filing for bankruptcy, the Company has not recognized this payment as revenue and has reserved the amount received pending the final settlement of THQ's assets in accordance with bankruptcy law.
+Given that the final payment received from THQ (in October 2012) was within 90 days of their filing for bankruptcy, the Company has not recognized this payment as income and has reserved the amount received pending the final settlement of THQ's assets in accordance with bankruptcy law.

 The Company owns a fifty percent interest in a joint venture ("Pacific Animation Partners") with the U.S. entertainment subsidiary of a leading Japanese advertising and animation production company.
 The joint venture was created to develop and produce a boys' animated television show, which it licenses worldwide for television broadcast as well as consumer products.
 The Company is producing and marketing toys based upon the television program under a license from the joint venture.
 The joint venture has also licensed certain other merchandising rights to third parties.
 The Company is responsible for fifty percent of the operating expenses of the joint venture and thirty-one percent of the production costs of the television show.
-The joint venture completed and delivered 26 episodes of the show, which began airing in February 2012, and commenced production on an additional 52 episodes of the show.
-The Company is responsible for gaproximately \$4.1 million, of which \$2.7 million and \$1.4 million were paid in 2011 and 2012, respectively.
+The joint venture completed and delivered 52 episodes of the show, which began airing in February 2012, and completed an additional 13 episodes of the show.
+The Company is responsible for production costs, in the aggregate amount of approximately \$5.7 million, the remainder of which \$1.4 million and \$1.6 million were paid in 2012 and 2013, respectively.
+As of December 2013, the joint venture has chosen to cease production of the television show.
 The Company's investment is being accounted for using the equity method.
-For the years ended December 31, 2011 and 2012, the Company recognized a loss from the joint venture of \$ 34,260 and income of \$130,476, respectively, including producer fees and royalty income from the joint venture in the amount of nil and \$300,195.
+For the years ended December 31, 2011, 2012 and 2013, the Company recognized a loss from the joint venture of \$34,260, gain of \$130,476 and loss of \$3,147,972, respectively, including producer fees and royalty income from the joint venture in the amount of nil, \$300,195 and \$296,076.

-As of December 31, 2011 and 2012, the balance of the investment in the Pacific Animation Partners joint venture includes the following components (in thousands):
+As of December 31, 2012 and 2013, the balance of the investment in the Pacific Animation Partners joint venture includes the following components (in thousands):